rwndy/course-web-fullstack/checklist/README.md

 # Compact Checklist (2018 Edition)

-This checklist is also available online on [GitBook](https://impactbyte-course-web-full-stack.gitbooks.io).

 Participants will build the ideated application in 6 weeks total (around 30 days), guided by the mentors.

 Then will build the final project with the team (about 4-5 people) in 2 weeks total (around 10 days), advised by the mentors.